-Music Performance 20 engages students in learning musical concepts they can use to develop skills on their instrument or voice.
+Music 20 engages students in learning musical concepts they can use to develop skills on their instrument or voice.
 Students with experience on any instrument or voice can register for the class.
 The class focuses on performance, improvisation, composition, and recording, featuring repertoire representative of a variety of musical genres, styles, and influential historic periods.
-All students in Music Performance 20 will be part of a performing ensemble and will be granted one of: Instrumental Jazz 20 or Music 20 or Garageband 20L or Guitar 20L through this class.